-IrishSat’s First Payload is Going to Space in Spring 2026
+IrishSat’s First Payload Went to Space!

 IrishSat is officially headed to orbit.
-In Spring 2026, aboard the SpaceX Transporter-16 Mission, IrishSat will launch its first-ever satellite payload: CHARMS (Compact High-Accuracy, Reduced-power Magnetorquer Satellite).
+In Spring 2026, aboard the SpaceX Transporter-16 Mission, IrishSat launched its first-ever satellite payload: CHARMS (Compact High-Accuracy, Reduced-power Magnetorquer Satellite).
 This milestone marks the first time an IrishSat-built system will operate in Low Earth Orbit, marking a major milestone that is the culmination of years of design, testing, and student-driven engineering.

 What Is CHARMS?